 What is Neutral Density filter

-The Neutral Density (ND) filter is a filter placed before the lens to reduce the intensity of light.
-ND filter does not change the color of the light being captured by the camera.
+The Neutral Density Filter (ND) is a filter placed in front of the lens to reduce light intensity.
 Long Exposure Photography is one of them.
-Control of Shutter Speed is the key technique to take LE photos.
+Shutter speed control is a key method for taking LE pictures.
+The ND filter does not change the color of the light captured by the camera.

 Landscape Photography a Comprehensive guide for beginners is an e-book that will allow you to learn the basics of photography and teach you to take beautiful pictures of different types of landscape in all weather conditions.